Gluten-Free Brown Butter Banana Bread

 Ingredients

-• 1 1/2 cups mashed ripe bananas (from about 3 medium or 4 small ripe bananas)
+• 1 ยฝ cups mashed ripe bananas (about 3 medium or 4 small ripe bananas)

-Optional: 1/2 cup chopped walnuts, pecans, or chocolate chips
+• ยฝ cup chopped walnuts or pecans, or chocolate chipes

 Instructions

-3. First brown the butter.
+• Brown the butter.
 In a light-colored saucepan, melt the butter over medium heat, stirring constantly.
 When the butter starts to bubble and foam, pay close attention and watch for it to brown.
 When the butter under the foam is golden and honey-colored and smells sweet, remove the pan from the heat and pour into a stand mixer or mixing bowl to cool slightly.
+(I'd recommend giving it 15-20 minutes to cool!)

-4. Add brown sugar and stir until the mixture looks like wet sand.
+• Mix Wet Ingredients.
+Add brown sugar to the brown butter and stir until the mixture looks like wet sand.
+Mix in the mashed bananas, eggs and vanilla.

 Leave a Reply